-Behind the scenes, the synchronisation tool fetches the variables needed for a pipeline and uses this to trigger a
+The synchronisation tool fetches the essential variables needed to recreate the pipeline and uses this to trigger a

 For this to work in practice, the